llm-pt-ibm/brazilian_northeast_humor_dataset/README.md

 2. The data in the ```/data/transcriptions``` folder come from the automatic collection performed by the code in this repository.
 3. The data in the ```/data/annotated``` folder come from the <b>manual</b> annotations and revisions described in this [Zenodo repository](https://zenodo.org/records/15473224).
 4. The data in the ```/data/completed``` folder come from the automatic polishing process performed by the code in this repository.

+# Data Exploration

+The exploration of some data distributions and the verification of the number of changes after manual annotations and revisions are available in the ````data_exploration.ipynb``` notebook.

 # Requirements